 This process is called Stretching of the tonal range.

-In kdenlive 0.7.8 the histogram can be adjusted as follows:
+The Histogram can be adjusted as follows:

 Components - They can be enabled individually.
 For example, you might only want to see the Luma component, or you want to hide the Sum display.

 Sum is basically a quick overview over the individual RGB channels.
 If it shows e.g. 5 as the minimum value, you know that none of the RGB components goes lower than 5.

 R / G / B show the histogram for the individual channels.

 Unscaled (Context menu) - Does not scale the width of the histogram (unless the widget size is smaller).
 Just a goodie if you want to have it 256px wide.